ckavipriya/Design-and-Development-of-a-Smart-Waste-Management-System-Using-Web-Technologies/readme.md

-DESIGN AND DEVELOPMENT OF A SMART WASTE MANAGEMENT USING WEB TECHNOLOGIES
+# ♻️ Smart Waste Management System

 ## 📌 Overview
-This project is a **brief description of your project**.
-Explain what your project does in 2–3 lines.

-Example:
-This is a web application designed to manage blog content using a lightweight RESTful API built with Node.js and Express.js.
+The **Smart Waste Management System** is an IoT-based solution designed to optimize waste collection and management using smart sensors and real-time monitoring.
+This system helps reduce manual effort, improves efficiency, and promotes a cleaner environment.

 ---

+## 🎯 Objectives
+- Reduce overflow of garbage bins
+- Enable real-time monitoring of waste levels
+- Optimize waste collection routes
+- Promote smart city development

+---

 ## 🛠️ Tech Stack
+- **Hardware:** Arduino / Sensors (Ultrasonic Sensor)
-- Frontend: (HTML, CSS, JavaScript / React / etc.)
+- **Frontend:** HTML, CSS, JavaScript
-- Backend: (Node.js / Java / Python)
+- **Backend:** Node.js / Java (if used)
-- Database: (MongoDB / MySQL / etc.)
+- **Database:** MongoDB / MySQL
-- Tools: (Git, VS Code, Postman, etc.)
+- **Tools:** Arduino IDE, VS Code, Git

 ---

+## ⚙️ Working Principle
+- Ultrasonic sensors are used to measure the level of waste in the bin
+- Data is sent to the server via IoT module
+- The system updates bin status in real-time
+- Alerts are generated when the bin is full
+- Waste collection is optimized based on data
-## ✨ Features
+  ##✨ Features
-- ✅ Feature 1 (e.g., User Authentication)
-- ✅ Feature 2 (e.g., CRUD Operations)
-- ✅ Feature 3 (e.g., REST API Integration)
-- ✅ Feature 4 (e.g., Responsive UI)
+- 📡 Real-time waste level monitoring
+- 🚨 Automatic alert system when bins are full
+- 📊 Dashboard for monitoring
+- 📍 Smart route optimization
+- 🌱 Eco-friendly solution

 ---